Publicis-Sapient-ANZ/tfctl/README.md

 ## Configuration

 tfctl configuration is stored per environment.
-The file must be name <env-name>.tfctl.yaml
+The file must be named <env-name>.tfctl.yaml

 Sample configuration is provided below.
 Refer to the table for information on each element.